-As noted in Section V, Part A, TPP is most often valued using a standard valuation.
-This type of valuation is also referred to as a "regular assessment," which TPP Rule 0600-05-.01(9) defines as ". . . an assessment made on personal property when the taxpayer has timely filed a personal property schedule with the assessor for the current year and the assessment is based on the information reported by the taxpayer."
+TPP Rule 0600-05-.01(9) defines a "regular assessment" as "... an assessment made on personal property when the taxpayer has timely filed a personal property schedule with the assessor for the current year and the assessment is based on the information reported by the taxpayer."